TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceForm.rst

     :php:`$GLOBALS['TCA'][<tableName>]['columns'][<fieldName>]['config'][<key>]`, see
     :ref:`TCA reference <t3tca:columns-properties-config>` for details.

-    Not all configuration options can be overriden, the properties are restricted and depend on the :ref:`field type <t3tca:columns-types>`.
+    Not all configuration options can be overridden, the properties are restricted and depend on the :ref:`field type <t3tca:columns-types>`.
 The array
     :code:`typo3/sysext/backend/Classes/Form/Utility/FormEngineUtility.php->$allowOverrideMatrix`
     within :ref:`FormEngine code <t3coreapi:FormEngine>` defines details: